Welcome to my latest project! Find out about The Forest Year.Read More

 I'm hoping to come back with a rough draft of a few chapters, maybe some sketches and a layout for my first email newsletter!

 Sorry the blog has been so quiet lately - as I mentioned in the last post, I've never been more busy.

 Here are some photos from last summer - the same location I'm headed today!

 It's official.
-I am writing and illustrating a book.
+I am writing and illustrating a book!

-You may have heard me talking about it over the last 6 months, and referring to it as "The Wanderer" series (which was a placeholder name).
+You may have heard me talking about it over the last 6 months, and referring to it as "The Wanderer" series (which is a placeholder name).
 Many of my most popular fantasy landscapes have come directly from the story (see below).

 Well, this horse has left the gate, and is not going to stop until we cross that finish line!

 Oli Oru, a galactic cartographer, explorer, and all around adventure-addict, has spent over 2,000,000 years traveling to unimagined reaches of the universe.
 Her prime objective: to discover alien cultures, create maps and indexes, and along the way, find meaning in a seemingly endless existence.
 As far as she knows, she is the only one left of her kind; a magic-wielding descendant of the human race.